Are mixed martial arts the best martial art? Are

 you each day as you leave the class?

-At Allan Lawson's Fighting Arts, LLC, a Phoenix, AZ area martial arts school, the primary focus is on
+At Allan Lawson's Fighting Arts, LLC, a Phoenix, AZ area martial arts school, the primary focus of instruction is on

 fighting skills development and techniques that will not fail you

 when you need them, with a complimentary focus on fitness

 training and your health.
 You will participate in training and receive

 lessons in tested and proven combat arts including Kung Fu San